decentralized-identity/faq/docs/spec.md

 > it's not a very useful DID Method!

-Each DID is a publically-specified micro-protocol containing namespace rules, CRUD and resolution mechanics, references to all dependencies such as standardized cryptographic signatures schemes, and sometimes even models and algorithms specific to one set of infrastructure such as a blockchain protocol governed elsewhere.
+Each DID is a publically-specified micro-protocol containing namespace rules, [[ref:CRUD]] and resolution mechanics, references to all dependencies such as standardized cryptographic signatures schemes, and sometimes even models and algorithms specific to one set of infrastructure such as a blockchain protocol governed elsewhere.
 Each "DID method" has unique characteristics and